 How to be confident with a disability

-With more visibility of people with disabilities in the media (which is already happening, though I feel more can be done), perhaps people will start to see the human rather than the disability.
+With more visibility of disabled people in the media and a growing understanding that not every disability is visible (which is already happening, though I feel more can be done), perhaps people will start to see the human rather than the disability.

-In the main, the response to seeing Lucy on TV was positive, with a lot of people happy to see disability being represented more overtly in the media.
-Lucy’s visibility has also given confidence to people with disabilities similar to her, but also disabled people in general.
+In the main, the response to seeing Lucy on TV was positive, with many people happy to see disability being represented more overtly in the media.
+Lucy’s visibility has also given confidence to disabled people similar to her and disabled people in general.

-Certainly, there have been some close-minded douchebags who found it offensive and outrageous to see someone with a disability on their screens, but thankfully these people are few and far between.
+Certainly, there have been some close-minded douchebags who found it offensive and outrageous to see a disabled journalist presenting the news on their screens, but thankfully these people are few and far between.

-This is just one example that goes to prove that having disability more visible in the media is not an issue.
+This is just one example that goes to prove that having a visible disability in the media is not an issue.
 In fact, it is a positive thing.

-Disability or no disability, we are all human and should be allowed to be who we are with no apologies – unless you are Hitler or Pol Pot that is… in which case, many apologies are required.
+Disability or no disability, we are all human and should be allowed to be who we are with no apologies – unless you are Hitler or Pol Pot that is… in which case, many apologies are required from them.

-Kate Jennings always thought she was a writer, but didn’t believe it until her kidneys went into failure and showed her they don’t always have it in for her… kinda.
+Kate Jennings, author of "I have a sexy disabled body, and I’m not afraid to use it!" always thought she was a writer but didn’t believe it until her kidneys failed and showed her they don’t always have it in for her… kinda.